 Now that you’re exfoliated and have prepped the skin with oil, you are ready to wax!
 Liz keeps her 1lb Nova Wax Warmer set to 65 degrees but remember that room temperature and body temperature can affect the wax - so pay attention to the consistency more than anything.
 Larger areas require more wax and the more wax you use, the hotter the warmer will get so adjust your warmer accordingly.
 A tacky consistency that is still pliable is ideal - anything that is too cool and too thick will not spread easily on the skin.

 The legs are a larger area so it can definitely be tempting to lay large strips to speed up the process.
 If you are a beginner waxer, it is much better to take your time and lay smaller strips to get comfortable with the process.
 Faster does not always mean more effective!
 The ultimate goal is to remove hair as painlessly as possible and large strips that aren’t applied correctly can do more harm than good.
 Slowly work your way up to larger strips as you progress, and soon you will be a large-strip legend!
-If you need some additional tips on how to lay small and large strips with Nova Wax, you can take a quick detour here:

 Once your legs are completely hair-free, apply some moisturizer!
 Continue to exfoliate your legs post-wax, but wait at least 24-48 hours from the completion of the wax.
 Light exfoliation and moisturizing every day will be the best way to maintain those soft, smooth legs!

 Nova Wax will be releasing pre and post products soon so stay tuned!